xpadrex/mazeSUD/README.md

 - create leveled Zones with monsters to match

 - develope level progression system for players

+- add trainer for stat points when leveling

 - load area data from files instead of hardcoding